Call to order: 01352 757777

 Feeding 9.7kg: 446.2 grams 567 grams

-The horse will be 120.8 grams short of minimum levels.
+The horse will be 120.8 grams short of the minimum levels.

 Moderate Work